 How CAR T-Cell Therapy Works

 The first step is a complete evaluation of your current health and your cancer treatment history.
-If your doctor thinks you could benefit from CAR T-cell therapy in a clinical trial or with YESCARTA — or from another cellular therapy, you’ll be connected for consultation with a physician specializing in the proposed treatment.
+If your doctor thinks you could benefit from CAR T-cell therapy in a clinical trial with an FDA-approved CAR T-cell therapy or from another type of cellular therapy, you’ll be connected for consultation with a physician specializing in the proposed treatment.

 When you have been cleared to participate in CAR T-cell therapy, your care team will guide you through the process of preparing to receive treatment.